Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 For a WCHR – “A right ought to have a judicial remedy’’

-As UN plays a vital role in devising, interpreting, and monitoring human rights issues, it’s reasonable to advance our analysis by framing UN as a ‘nation’ with the separation of powers, namely, legislative, executive, and judicial power.
+As the UN plays a vital role in devising, interpreting, and monitoring human rights issues, it’s reasonable to advance our analysis by framing the UN as a ‘nation’ with the separation of powers, namely, legislative, executive, and judicial power.
 [3]

 Top 1 Systematic Problem: Executive Power – UNHR Treaty Body System